Taming the Unicorn

-The Bible tells us in the Old Testament how God reversed the unicorn's curse for Joseph because Joseph was in covenant with him.
+The Bible tells us in the Old Testament how God removed the unicorn's trouble–making for Joseph because Joseph was in covenant with Him.
 The unicorn is mentioned in the blessing of his tribe because he let God tame it.
 Joseph's offspring benefited from his faithfulness to the Lord.

 Purity was one of Joseph's chief characteristics, as well as diligence and honesty.
 Joseph served his father with diligence and honesty beyond what his brothers were willing to render.
 His brothers, instead of being inspired and letting his example spur them to better service, were annoyed at how he outdid them.

 Joseph's reward from his father was that Jacob gave him the double portion, as if he were the firstborn son.
 This also meant he would inherit the rule over his brothers.
-The coat that his father made him, though it is rendered in the King James as being "many–coloured" has been argued to actually mean "long–sleeved".
+The coat that his father made him, though it is rendered in the King James as being "many–coloured" has been argued to actually mean "long–sleeved."
 The word also means full–length and wide; such coats were worn by tribal chieftains.
+No doubt, it was made of many colours because that was the fashion among the inhabitants of Canaan, whether garments had long sleeves or not.
 The gift of the coat demonstrated that Jacob had chosen Joseph to be his successor.
 Joseph's dreams confirmed it, and that infuriated his brothers even more.
 Their jealousy nearly led them to murder him.

 Instead, he was sent off to Egypt to serve as a slave, and he did so diligently, honestly, and with purity.
 His master, Potipher, trusted him and gave him free reign with his household and his business, as he knew Joseph would not take inappropriate liberties.
 All that he kept back from Joseph was his wife.